-At the end of the county viewing area there are plenty of signs warning visitors of the perils they will encounter if they go further.
-The most important thing that you must fully understand is that you have to be prepared to take this on.
-Bring adequate water/food and multiple flashlights (head lamps are the best) and a ton of extra batteries.
-If you get caught there after dark, you will be astonished how dark it gets – you can’t see your hand in front of your face.
+You’re literally on your own; you have to find your way there and back.
+The most important thing that you must fully understand is that you have to be prepared to take this on; bring adequate water/food and multiple flashlights (headlamps are the best) with lots of extra batteries.
+If you get caught there after dark without a flashlight – you can’t see your hand in front of your face.

-There is no guarantee you’ll find flowing lava, but you’ll definitely know when you’re close.
+There’s no guarantee you’ll find flowing lava, but you’ll know when you’re close.
 An intense heat emanating from the ground is your first sign you’re in the vicinity of magma.
-Once you can visibly see Lava (no matter the distance) – the heat intensifies dramatically – similar to opening your oven door while it’s on broil.
-Lava oozes out of the ground at 2000 degrees Fahrenheit (1100 Celsius) and will do tremendous damage to anything it touches.
+Once you can visibly see lava (no matter the distance) – the heat intensifies dramatically – similar to opening your oven door while it’s on broil.

 Daytime is the safest time to visit, but the busiest.
 For dramatic pictures, sunset and nighttime are the best.
 The park rangers stay past dark but if you’re stuck in the lava fields, they’ll wait to find you in the morning.